Why GCSE leavers make excellent apprentices

 There is no ‘wrong’ time to apply for an apprenticeship, but it is true that some companies wait for the school holidays so that they have a bigger pool of candidates to choose from.

-‘Young and impressionable’ is not usually a term used positively, but in this case these two qualities are exactly what makes the school leaver an excellent apprentice.
-In general the stereotype of a 16 year old is an immature child, and while it is true that these individuals are not adults, many are ready to take the next step towards adulthood and get their first full time job.
-An unmissable opportunity arises when employing a school leaver, you have the chance to ingrain your company culture, etiquette and expectations into your apprentice without having to deal with any bad habits picked up from other work places with a different work ethic and attitude.
+In general, 16-year-olds can be associated with negative stereotypes, and while it is true that these individuals are not adults, many are ready to take the next step towards adulthood and get their first full-time job.
+‘Young and impressionable’ is not usually a term used positively, but in this case, these two qualities are exactly what makes the school leaver an excellent apprentice.
+An unmissable opportunity arises when employing a school leaver; you have the chance to ingrain your company culture, etiquette and expectations into your apprentice without having to deal with any bad habits picked up from other workplaces with a different work ethic, attitudes or values.

-Another element that swings in the school leaver’s fortune is that these young individuals have shown the initiative to think outside the box.
-They have not simply gone with the crowd they’ve shown the maturity and tenacity to embrace a less mainstream form of education.
+Furthermore, it’s worth noting that these young individuals have shown the initiative to think outside the box.
+They have not simply gone with the crowd they have shown the maturity and tenacity to embrace a less mainstream form of education.

 School leavers that have just completed their GCSEs will most likely be looking on how to build on their qualifications without having to deal with the restraints of a school environment.
-So often we hear apprentices telling us that they were tired of the school environment, and that although joining the working-world asked a lot of them in terms of expectations they felt that the respect shown to them as apprentices was far greater than when they had been in school.
-School leavers tend to want to join adult environments and engage in a more mature lifestyle.
+So often we hear learners telling us that they were tired of the school environment and that although joining the working-world asked a lot of them in terms of expectations they felt that the respect that is shown to them as apprentices is far greater than they had been shown in school.
+School leavers tend to appreciate this respect, and respect that is earned is often returned.

 Another factor that motivates a lot of school leavers to engage in an apprenticeship is that they are eager to build their CV with both qualifications and the highly coveted ‘work experience’.
 These are exactly the type of workers that you want in your workforce, as they will be willing to work hard in order to climb the career ladder and will be dedicated to their career.

-If you would like to take on an apprentice then please get in contact with our Client Engagement Team today: Call 01133 500 333 or email email@example.com.
+If you’re interested in utilising apprenticeships to hire new talent into your business then please get in contact with our Client Engagement Team today!
+Call 01133 500 333 or email firstname.lastname@example.org.